 This provider uses 'dio', which supports aborting unnecessary HTTP requests in-flight, after they have already been sent.

 Although HTTP request abortion is supported on all platforms, it is especially useful on the web - and therefore recommended for web apps.
 This is because the web platform has a limited number of simulatous HTTP requests, and so closing the requests allows new requests to be made for new tiles.
-On other platforms, the other benefits may still occur, but may not be as visible as on the web.

 Once HTTP request abortion is added to Dart's 'native' 'http' package (which already has a PR opened), NetworkTileProvider will be updated to take advantage of it, replacing and deprecating this provider.
 This tile provider is currently a separate package and not the default due to the reliance on the additional Dio dependency.